abuzreq/Djinn/README.md

 ## Generative Art
 ![Noisy GIF](https://github.com/abuzreq/Djinn/blob/master/time.gif)

 Inspired by a [https://gfycat.com/concerneddecisivecockatoo](gif of an aging woman), I wanted to find a way to juxtapose the images from different ages together.
-In Noisy GIF, I stack the gif's frames as a 3D matrix (movie?) then sample accross the matrix using a greyscale 2D Perlin Noise image.
+In GIF (or Generative Interwoven Faces), I stack the gif's frames as a 3D matrix (movie?) then sample accross the matrix using a greyscale 2D Perlin Noise image.
 This was favoured over using an RNG because Perlin noise created contigious chunks of light/dark regions which made it possible to have just enough of each age.
 Moving the mouse around directly manipulates two parameters of the Perlin noise.

 ## Searching for what is 'interesting'
 ![Noisy GIF](https://github.com/abuzreq/Djinn/blob/master/djinn.gif)